choekko/solana-nft-mixture/mixture_machine/README.md

 ## Future Usage
 * You can use mixture machine to compose two or more hetero NFTs, NFTs which are made by different teams.
 * You can also use it to decorate your NFT by patching sticker or badge NFTs.
-* You cna use it to wrap your NFTs by single input.
+* You can use it to wrap your NFTs by single input.

 ## Acknowledgements and inspiration
 * [Metaplex's candymachine](https://docs.metaplex.com/)